signalfx/signalfx-agent/docs/writing-a-monitor.md

 # Writing a Monitor

-Monitors are what go out to the environment around the agent and collect metrics about running services or platforms.
+Monitors go out to the environment around the agent and collect metrics about running services or platforms.
 Adding a new monitor is relatively simple.